-Finally, give your daytime telephone number and state that you look forward to hearing from the person soon or give a date ("Please respond by the 15th").
-End the letter with "Thank you for your attention to this matter."
+Finally, give your daytime phone number and email address and state that you look forward to hearing from the person soon or give a date ("Please respond by the 15th").
+End the letter with, "Thank you for your attention to this matter."

-Your Name Street Address City, State, Zip Code Daytime telephone number cc: Your child's teacher
+cc: Your child's teacher